 This Baked Teriyaki Salmon is a quick and easy weeknight dinner that’s both healthy and flavorful.
 Salmon fillets are marinated in a homemade teriyaki sauce and baked in the oven.

-I love nothing more than an easy recipe that I can toss in the oven!
-You’ll love this baked teriyaki salmon because it takes just minutes to prepare and it finishes on its own in the oven.
+Salmon is easy to prepare and makes a simple weeknight meal.
+You’ll love this baked teriyaki salmon because it takes just minutes of prep and finishes on its own in the oven.

 Plus, this homemade teriyaki sauce is filled with flavor.
-I added a bit of brown sugar to balance the soy sauce and garlic.
-Don’t worry, it’s not very sweet.
+I added a bit of brown sugar to balance the soy sauce and garlic – perfectly balanced and delicious.

 This marinade is incredibly simple and made with easy to find ingredients.
-Plus, it’s quick enough to make it into your weekly dinner rotation!
+Plus, it’s quick enough to add into your weekly dinner rotation.

-I like to mix up my marinade in a bowl (these are my favorite – affiliate link) large enough to fit all of my salmon fillets, to reduce waste.
+I like to mix up my marinade in a bowl large enough to fit all of my salmon fillets to reduce waste.
 However, you’re welcome to mix your ingredients in a gallon sized plastic bag, add your salmon, and seal.

 Don’t forget to keep your extra marinade!
 This salmon marinade pulls double duty.

 After your salmon is done marinating, you’ll cook down the remainder of the marinade on the stove top.
-The original marinade will be thin and water, but after just a few minutes cooking on the stove, it will thicken into a beautiful sauce.
+The original marinade will be thin, but after just a few minutes cooking on the stove, it will thicken into a rich and flavorful sauce.

 Baked Teriyaki Salmon